MayarAbdelfattah/MayarAbdelfattah/README.md

 Skilled in **Python, SQL, and Power BI**, with hands-on experience in **data preprocessing, feature engineering, and model evaluation** using tools like **Pandas, NumPy, Scikit-learn, TensorFlow, Keras, and Hugging Face Transformers**.

-Familiar with **database design and optimization** and love creating **interactive dashboards and reports** to visualize analytical results effectively.
+Familiar with **database design, optimization, and query writing**, and love creating **interactive dashboards and reports** to visualize analytical results effectively.
 Eager to grow as a **Junior Data Analyst / Data Scientist**, applying data-driven approaches to solve real-world challenges.

 ---